 Works & Wanderlust

 Mary Grace has written professionally for television and children’s education in such venues as CBS, Pearson Education Asia, and Schlessinger and for conservation magazines such as Sierra and Chicago Wilderness.
 Her award-winning fiction, essays, and poetry have appeared in Growing Up Filipino II, City of Big Shoulders, Dear Human on the Edge of Time, and various anthologies.
-Mary Grace is on the executive board of the international N.V.M. and Narita Gonzalez Writers Workshop, has served on the board of the Oak Park Arts District and was a network rep for the Society of Children’s Book Writers and Illustrators.
+Mary Grace is on the executive board of the international N.V.M. and Narita Gonzalez Writers Workshop as its Midwest Program Director, has served on the board of the Oak Park Arts District and was a network rep for the Society of Children’s Book Writers and Illustrators.

 In 2017, she founded Banyan, an Asian American Writers Collective whose mission is to promote the visibility of Asian American Writers in Chicagoland and to uplift community spirit through the arts.
 She has an MA in cultural anthropology from UC Berkeley and an MFA in fiction at Southern New Hampshire University, specializing in environmental writing as their Orion scholar.
 Mary Grace was also awarded the Lynn Safford Memorial Prize.
 She paddles rivers and lakes, leads woodland clean-ups, stewards her native prairie garden, and lives in a ramshackle, eco-friendly house with her spouse, and fluffy dog.